 5. Build an optimized email outreach schedule

-Each contact with user’s matters.
-The goal of any SaaS tool is to smoothly become an integral part of users’ lives, but getting users to that point is a challenge.
-Typically, users are most active in the beginning and start to lose interest over time.
+Each user contact matters.
+The goal of any SaaS tool is to become an integral part of users’ lives, but getting to that point is a challenge.
+Typically, users are most active at the start and lose interest over time.
 To keep them engaged, you need a properly designed email outreach schedule.

 - Carefully plan what you say in every email.
-Your content should be a mix of what provides support and keeps users enthusiastic.
+Your content should be a mix of providing support and engaging users.

-- The subject lines of your emails are equally important.
-If they aren’t personal and convincing, your open rate will get affected.
+- Subject lines are equally important.
+If they aren’t personalized, your open rate will suffer.

-- The frequency of your email schedule requires some thought.
-Many SaaS businesses send out emails daily after signup and reduce the frequency only after the client has settled in well.
+- Think about the frequency of your email schedule.
+Many SaaS businesses send out daily emails immediately after signup, reducing the frequency only after the client has settled in.

-- It’s important to create room for feedback and replies.
-If your email is no-reply, you should include alternative contact details in the email.
+- Create room for feedback and replies.
+If your email is no-reply, you should include alternative contact details.

-- Your first email gives you a unique opportunity to make an impression on your client and make a permanent place for your emails in their inbox.
+- Make a good first impression.
+Your first email gives you a unique opportunity.
 Use it wisely.
 Some businesses directly request recipients to add them to contacts within this email.

-Some SaaS businesses that have mobile versions also use notifications to get to their clients.
+- Some SaaS businesses with mobile versions also use notifications to reach their clients.

-6. Include ego boosts for savvy users within your tool
+6. Include ego boosts for savvy users in your tool

 - Aim at creating an experience that inspires, excites and emotionally rewards users.

-- Use the human craving for predictability to get users to love you.
-Make the actions within your tool obvious, and reward users who get it right in a fun manner.
+- Use the human desire for predictability to get users to love you.
+Make the actions within your tool clear, and reward users in a fun way when they get it right.

-For instance, MailChimp gives out high-fives to congratulate users on queuing their campaigns.
+For example, MailChimp gives out high-fives to congratulate users on queuing their campaigns.

-Using your UI, you should respond to users’ interactions and complement their journeys.
-What you can’t do within your tool, can be supplemented by external communication like email and notifications.
-Ultimately, the goal is to create an experience that is as effortless and enjoyable as possible, so your users are inspired to stay on long-term.
+Within your UI, respond to users’ interactions and reinforce what they have done well throughout their journeys.
+What you can’t do within your tool, supplement with external communication like email and app notifications.
+Ultimately, the goal is to create an enjoyable and effortless experience so your users are inspired to stay with you long-term.